heatherrabanes/A02/README.md

 2. If you do not already have an account on GitHub, the next step is to create and set one up.
 This can be done on https://github.com/join.

 3. Next, launch your IDE, WebStorm.
-Open the settings and connect Git with Webstorm.
+Open the settings and connect GitHub with Webstorm.
 To do this, access the system preferences, which can be done by pressing (Ctrl+Alt+S).
 Select Version Control>Git and enter the file path to your Git installation.
+You may also need to go to Version Control>GitHub and link your GitHub account to your Webstorm project.

-4. Now that Git is set up, create a new project on Webstorm, which can be done by selecting that option in the welcome screen of Webstorm.

-5. We can create a new file to add to our repository.
-Make some edits to the file
+4. Now that GitHub is set up, create a new project on Webstorm, which can be done by selecting that option in the welcome screen of Webstorm.
+We can create a new file to add to our project.
+Make some edits to the file and save them.

-6.
+6. Now that you have a working project to use for a repository, we can create a remote repository on GitHub.
+On the menu, go to Git>GitHub>Share Project to GitHub.
+It will ask you to enter a name for your GitHub repository and remote branch.
+We can commit changes by clicking the commit button on the side toolbar or going to Git>Commit on the menu.
+Add a commit message and click 'Commit and push'.
+If you are successful, you will be able to find your repository on GitHub.

+7. We can also create and edit files on our remote repository on GitHub.
+One such file is a README markdown file.
+Once you have created and edited a file, you can commit the changes.

+8. To update the changes you made on your remote GitHub repository to your local repository on your computer, go to Git>Pull on the Webstorm menu.
+Now your local repository matches your remote repository.

+9. Now you can continue to push and pull your commits to and from your local and remote repositoties as your work on your projects.

 ## Glossary
 * **Branch:** A version of a Git repository